joncamfield/satcommthreats/en.md

 "\[Satellite communications\] can be triangulated with affordable, even homemade tools. […] Highly developed countries with advanced technical security are likely to have this capacity, less developed states and even non-state actors may be able to develop the capacity."<br /> -- *SMALL WORLD NEWS (March 2012) [GUIDE TO SAFELY USING SAT PHONES](https://gisf.ngo/wp-content/uploads/2020/02/2173-Small-Worls-News-2012-Guide-to-safely-using-satphones.pdf) The Global Interagency Security Forum.*
 {: .notice}

+"During our market scan, we found examples of SIGINT capabilities outside of government that are available to anyone.
+The capabilities we found have applications in maritime domain aware- ness; radio frequency (RF) spectrum mapping; eavesdropping, jam- ming, and hijacking of satellite communications; and cyber surveil- lance.
+Most of these capabilities are commercially available, many are free, and some are illegal.
+In our view, the existence of both legal and illegal markets and capabilities results in an environment where SIGINT has been democratized, or available to anyone.
+The capabilities we found have implications for the U.S." <br /> -- *Weinbaum, Cortney et al, (2017) [SIGINT for Anyone: The Growing Availability of Signals Intelligence in the Public Domain](https://www.rand.org/pubs/perspectives/PE273.html) RAND.*
+{: .notice}

+"HawkEye 360 is a Radio Frequency (RF) data analytics company.
+We operate a first-of-its-kind commercial satellite constellation to identify, process, and geolocate a broad set of RF signals.
+We extract value from this unique data through proprietary algorithms, fusing it with other sources to create powerful analytical products that solve hard challenges for our global customers.
+Our products include maritime domain awareness and spectrum mapping and monitoring; our customers include a wide range of commercial, government and international entities."<br /> -- HawkEye360 Press Release, (March 4 2022), [HawkEye 360 Signal Detection Reveals GPS Interference in Ukraine](https://www.he360.com/hawkeye-360-signal-detection-reveals-gps-interference-in-ukraine/) he360.com

 "It is possible that the Syrian army used the long-established ‘direction-finding’ approach to pin-point the location of the journalists in the media centre. […] It is relatively simple to receive this signal for a trained technician, using an RF (Radio Frequency) spectrum analyser. […] After detecting the presence of sat phone transmissions, it would be relatively easy for communications technicians to find the location of the phone by tuning to that frequency, moving the antennas to find the direction where the signal was strongest and then triangulating with their opposites.
 This would provide an ever-shrinking triangle until the points intersect."<br /> -- *SaferMobile Anonymous Contributors (February 23 2012) [Be Afraid, Be Very Afraid of Satellite Phones in Insecure Locations](https://web.archive.org/web/20120327070537/https://safermobile.org/be-afraid-be-very-afraid-of-satellite-phones-in-insecure-locations/) SaferMobile.*
 {: .notice}